 (Indeed, in latter case we easily get $\frac{l_X([f_X^b(\beta)])}{l_X(\beta)} \leq 4C_2/L_0 \leq\frac{1}{D''}.$ In former case we have $l_X(\beta)\geq a_X\eta_\beta$, whence $\frac{l_X([f_X^b(\beta)])}{l_X(\beta)}\leq \left( \frac{8}{9} \right)^{b_1} C/a_X\leq C/C_1D''\leq 1/D''$.)

-Next we complete $\beta$ to a path, $\beta \gamma$, as in the definition of our constant $K$.
-That is, $\beta \gamma$ is cyclically reduced, is the fundamental domain of a hyperbolic element, $g\in G$, and $\gamma$ has length at most $K$.
+Next we complete $\beta$ to a path $\beta \gamma$, as in the definition of our constant $K$.
+That is, $\beta \gamma$ is cyclically reduced, it is the fundamental domain of a hyperbolic element $g\in G$, and $\gamma$ has length at most $K$.
+Note that